nosana-ci/nosana-cli/README.md

 ## Register for Nosana Grid

-To get started with your Nosana Node on the Test Grid, you will first have to register.
+To get started with your Nosana Node on the Nosana Grid, you will first have to register.
 The registration consists of a benchmark which will measure your hardware and bandwidth.

-`nosana node join-test-grid [options]`
+`nosana node join [options]`

 Options: